nevermined-io/gateway/README.md

 ## Dependencies

-Brizo relies on the following Ocean libraries:
+Nevermind Gateway relies on the following Ocean libraries:

 - [ocean-utils](https://github.com/oceanprotocol/common-utils-py) provides common functions and datastructures for interaction with the Ocean Protocol components
 - [ocean-keeper](https://github.com/oceanprotocol/keeper-py-lib) handles all of the `keeper` interactions